bitpay/bitpay-checkout-easy-digital-downloads/readme.txt

 = 2.0.0 =
 * Rewrote plugin to use PHP 8.0 and EDD 3.1
 * Updated plugin to use BitPay SDK 8.0.0-dev
+* The cart is cleaned after place order

 = 1.1.1911 =
 * Fixed issue where IPN updates may not process correctly